Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

   % (class_Platypus inheriting too from class_Mammal,
   % hence from class_Creature).
   MyPetList = [MyCat,MyPlatypus],
-  foreach(
-	fun(AnyCreature) ->
+  [ begin
-	  AnyCreature ! {getAge,[],self()},
+	  PetPid ! {getAge,[],self()},
 	  receive
 		{wooper_result,Age} ->
-		  io:format("This is a ~B year old creature.",[Age]) end,
+		  io:format("This is a ~B year old creature.",[Age]) end
-	MyPetList).
+	end || PetPid <- MyPetList ].

 Running this code should output something like::

+ This is a 4 year old cat.
  This is a 4 year old creature.
  This is a 9 year old creature.

-The point here is that the implementer does not have to know what are the actual classes of the instances that are interacted with, provided that they share a common ancestor: polymorphism allows to handle them transparently.
+The point here is that the implementer does not have to know what are the actual classes of the instances that are interacted with, provided that they share a common ancestor; polymorphism allows to handle them transparently.

 The Special Case of Diamond-Shaped Inheritance